cyberfantom/.dot-cli/INSTALL.md

 ## Notes before install

 Depends of what do you want to install, here can be a various options.
-Default setup (`install.sh` without parameters) is a Vim Regular setup + Tmux.
+Default setup (`install.sh` without parameters) is a Vim setup + Shell functions.
 Note, that installation script only deploying configuration and installing plugins plus python packages.

 **Tmux** configuration requires **Tmux >= 2.6**.
 If you don't have it in your package manager, follow [Install required packages](#install-required-packages), then [Build latest Tmux from source](#build-latest-tmux-from-source).

-**Vim Regular** requires only **Vim 8.x+** with Python support, so you can use (mostly) Vim from your system package manager and just follow [Install .dot-cli environment](#install-.dot-cli-environment)
+**Vim** setup requires only **Vim 8.x+** with Python support, so you can use (mostly) Vim from your system package manager and just follow [Install .dot-cli environment](#install-.dot-cli-environment)

 **Neovim IDE** requires **Neovim 0.7.x+** with LSP.
 If you don't have it in your package manager, follow [Install required packages](#install-required-packages), then [Build latest Neovim from source and install for current user](#build-latest-neovim-from-source-and-install-for-current-user).